douglasgscofield/fastrank/README.md

 ## Remaining performance questions

-Of course I want to squeeze as much time as I can, so need to explore an updated `fastrank_numeric_average` since the direct entires *should* always be fastest, but there are a few more points to explore.
+Of course I want to squeeze as much time as I can, so need to explore an updated `fastrank_num_avg` since the direct entries *should* always be fastest, but there are a few more general points to explore.

 * Is there  a difference in time between using the older `.C` interface and `.Call`?
 * Is it faster to compute length of `x` internally, as I do now, or accept it as a passed argument like `.Internal(rank(...))`?
 * In general, how does `.Internal(rank(...))` receive its arguments, and return its results?
 In the benchmarks above there are such performance differences between different interface options.
 * Does it make a difference to byte-compile the R wrapper?